 The kids cheered Tommy.
-He stood there grinning and finally made a bow and walked away from the mic.
+He stood there grinnin, finally making a bow and walking away from the mic.
 All that counted was he was now part of the performance.
-We’d come on after him and he’d be able to do his off-key ‘sail aways’ and ‘who do you loves’ on ‘One Toke Over the Line.’
+We’d come on after hi.
+He’d be able to do his off-key ‘sail aways’ and ‘who do you loves’ on ‘One Toke Over the Line.’
 It was time for the Hillbilly Brothers to practice.

 It didn’t require much melodic singing as it told the tale of fame and fortune as a rock n roller.
 We ended with the Dead’s ‘Truckin’